rust-embedded/discovery/src/05-led-roulette/build-it.md

 > **NOTE** Be sure to compile this crate *without* optimizations

 OK, now we have produced an executable.
+This isn't a version that will actually blink any leds but a simplified version we will build on through the rest of the chapter.
 As a sanity check, let's verify that the produced executable is actually an ARM binary:

 ``` console
 $ # equivalent to `readelf -h target/thumbv7em-none-eabihf/debug/led-roulette`